geothermal power plant

 According to recent research, 0.1% of the earth’s heat would create enough electricity to meet humanity’s every demand for just over 2 million years.
 Given the rapidly growing population and increasing use of electricity-reliant technologies, transitioning to such a sustainable energy source would benefit everyone.

 Geothermal plants also solve another problem.
-Experts currently debate how existing green energy technology could take charge of electricity demand after decarbonizing the power grid.
+Experts currently debate how existing technology could take charge of electricity demand after decarbonizing the power grid.
 Splitting the market’s need between wind and solar would be riskier than supplementing both with geothermal energy, which research proves is a reliable foundation for sustainable electricity.

 6. It Runs Around-the-Clock